 Talk about winter skin care and people will bombard you with desi and videsi nuskas.
 But are you sure that they will really work?
-Let’s have a look at five surprising winter skin care myths.
+When it comes to skin care during winters there are more myths floating around than you can imagine.
+Let us have a look at top five surprising winter skin care myths.

 Myth 1: Warm water hydrates and soothes your dry skin

-Myth 2: Oily skin does not need moisturizer
+Myth 2: Oily skin does not need moisturiser

-Truth: People with oily skin need moisturizers as much as people with a normal skin.
+Truth: People with oily skin need moisturisers as much as those with a normal skin.
 During winter, people with oily skin start developing dry patches on their body.
-That is why, it is essential for you to invest in a light moisturizing cream (suitable for oily skin) and apply it twice a day.
-Moisturizers act as a barrier between dust and pollution and your skin.
-So no matter how oily your skin is, you need to moisturize it, especially during the winter.
+That is why, it is essential for you to invest in a light moisturising cream (suitable for oily skin) and apply it twice a day.
+Moisturisers act as a barrier between dust and pollution and your skin.
+So, no matter how oily your skin is, you need to moisturise it, especially during the winter.

 Myth 3: You don’t need to apply sunscreen in winter